Fildo7525/pretty_hover/README.md

 require("pretty_hover").hover()
 ```

+To close a hover window either move the cursor as with nvim's hover popup or
-To close a hover window, run the following lua snippet (or bind it to a key)
+run the following lua snippet (e.g. from a keymap)
 ```lua
 require("pretty_hover").close()
 ```